SAP-samples/teched2023-IN160/exercises/ex3/README.md

 13. Toast message with confirming that configuration is saved will be shown.
 Click Cancel to close the Configure dialog.
 <br>![](/exercises/ex3/images/configuresaved.png)

-14. Click the Standard Content "Replicate Order from SAP Order Management Foundation to SAP S4HANA" row and navigate to the Artifact Editor view.
+14. Click the integration flow "Replicate Order from SAP Order Management Foundation to SAP S4HANA" and navigate to the Artifact Editor view.
 <br>![](/exercises/ex3/images/15.png)

 15. Look at the Artifact and validate whether required configurations are in place.